ice-forge/personal-sandbox/Compound Interest Calculator/README.md

 Compound interest calculator with the following features:
-  - reinvesting dividends
+  - Reinvesting dividends
-  - modifying all the variables used in calculations.
+  - Modifying all the variables used in calculations.